Merseyside marks Queen's Diamond Jubilee

 "We're holding off putting the best tables out until the last minute but nobody is losing faith."

-Liverpool Lord Mayor Sharon Sullivan said: "Liverpool people have a real warmth and admiration for the Queen and the Royal Family."'All decked out'
+Liverpool Lord Mayor Sharon Sullivan said: "Liverpool people have a real warmth and admiration for the Queen and the Royal Family."

 Mrs Sullivan said Liverpool's love of the monarchy was "demonstrated by the numbers who came out to greet Her Majesty and the Duke of Edinburgh on their recent visit to the city only a few weeks ago".